Data Exchange Mappings¶

 The name

-attribute specifies the name of the mapped element in a JSON, XML, CSV or Excel format.
+attribute specifies the name of the mapped element in the format.
 Not every element needs a name, for instance to root value in a JSON file, or the child mapping of a JSON array.
+With the alt-name

 The binds-to